Orchestre National de France: History

 In January 1975, the creation of Radio France led to the renaming of the ensemble as the Orchestre National de France, the title the ensemble holds today.
 An additional new permanent orchestra, the Orchestre Philharmonique de Radio France, was also created in 1976, by merging several smaller ensembles.
 This allowed the Orchestre National de France to concentrate on obtaining international prestige, without a music director, but with noted guest conductors such as Leonard Bernstein, Wolfgang Sawallisch and Seiji Ozawa.
 In 1977, Lorin Maazel became principal guest conductor (premier chef invité), and he officially became music director in 1988, holding the title until 1991.

 Charles Dutoit became the ONF's music director in 1991.
 Kurt Masur succeeded Dutoit as ONF music director, from 2002 to 2008.
 Masur conducted the ONF's debut appearance at The Proms in August 2006.
 Daniele Gatti was music director from 2008 to 2016.
 In June 2016, Radio France announced the appointment of Emmanuel Krivine as the ONF's next music director, effective with the 2017–2018 season, with an initial contract of 3 years.
 He held the title of music director-designate (directeur musical désigné) for the 2016–2017 season.
 Krivine had been scheduled to stand down as ONF music director at the close of the 2020-2021 season.
 However, in May 2020, Krivine resigned from his ONF post with immediate effect, one year ahead of his originally scheduled departure.

 In September 2018, Cristian Măcelaru first guest-conducted the ONF, and returned for a second guest-conducting appearance in the summer of 2019.
 On the basis of these appearances, in November 2019, the ONF announced the appointment of Măcelaru as its next music director, effective 1 September 2021, with an initial contract of 4 years.
 Following the early resignation of Krivine, Măcelaru became music director of the ONF on 1 September 2020, one year earlier than originally scheduled.
 In September 2022, the ONF announced an extension to Măcelaru's contract as music director through 2027.
 Măcelaru is scheduled to conclude his tenure with the ONF at the close of the 2026-2027 season.

 In October 2022, Philippe Jordan first guest-conducted the ONF.
 He returned to the ONF for an additional guest-conducting engagement in October 2023.
 In November 2024, the ONF announced the appointment of Jordan as its next music director, effective with the 2027-2028 season.
+In June 2026, the ONF announced the appointment of Riccardo Muti, who had first guest-conducted the ONF in March 1980, as its new chef émérite (conductor emeritus), with immediate effect.